xlc-dev/nova/docs/src/reference.md

 func (rc *ResponseContext) BindValidated(v any) error
 ```

-BindValidated binds and validates request data (JSON or form) with comprehensive validation
+BindValidated binds and validates request data (JSON or form) with comprehensive validation.

 ---